Announcing: Senalumi

 Tech: Object Pooling

 Usually when I’m building software I call new ThisThing() or new ThatThing() and pass that object around as needed (the (B) pattern in the snippet below).
 In most applications, the (B) pattern is fine.
-Because Senalumi manages and updates thousands of small objects, I was afraid this might put too much pressure on the browser garbage collector and cause pauses during the game.
-As a result, many places in the code look like this:
+Because Senalumi manages and updates thousands of small objects, I was afraid this might put too much pressure on the browser garbage collector and cause pauses or dropped frames during gameplay.
+As a result, Senalumi makes heavy use of Object Pools.
+Many places in the code look like this:

 // (A) In Senalumi, we use object pools